-As you start writing and publishing, you will gradually find your voice, what you want to cover and what your audience responds to.
+As you start writing and publishing, you will gradually find your voice, what you want to cover and what type of content your audience responds to.

 Again, try to keep this simple at first - focus on a narrow range of topics or geographic area.
 Especially if you are only one writer there is only so much you can cover.

-If you are struggling to find an audience, now would be a good time to do a little research and to focus on getting the word out about your publication.
+If you are struggling to find an audience, now would be a good time to do a little research and to focus on getting the word out about your news website.

 The same Harvard playbook recommends a couple of good ideas for researching what topics are important in your area:

-- Use a free tools like Google Forms to design a survey and distribute it in your community
+- Use a free tool like Google Forms to design a survey and distribute it in your community

 - Test out local interests using Facebook and Google ad targeting tools (you can do this without buying any ads)

 Getting the word out and driving more people to your site is also important at this point.
 There are of course the traditional digital options social media and digital advertising.

 But even better than that for a budding local news site is this idea from an interview with the founder of a local newspaper in Lehigh Valley, Pennsylvania:

 “In the first year, we had the opportunity to trade advertising on the site for advertising at events.
 That really helped push our name out even further.
 As the site continues to grow so does the ability to sell ad space on the site.”

 Basically this means that rather than charging a local business for advertising space at the beginning, you will give it away in exchange for them getting the word out about your news site.